gem-pasteur/macsyfinder/doc/quickstart.rst

   "``macsyfinder --db-type ordered-replicon --sequence-db mygenome.fasta -d mydefinitions/ SystemA SystemB``" will detect the systems *"SystemA"* and *"SystemB"* in a complete genome from *"SystemA.xml"* and *"SystemB.xml"* definition files placed in the folder *"mydefinitions"*.

-See :ref:`input-dataset-label` for more on input dataset.
+See :ref:`input-dataset-label` for more on input datasets.

 ..
 The systems available for detection are the: